MisaelHarinero/Compas/README.md

 6. Create Notification and control It
 7. Control the Users and change their rolls and delete him

-`Error with the recharge of the room, go always to the first fragment` Solution -->
+ SOLUTION `Error with the recharge of the room, go always to the first fragment` Whit a IF that see if that check we charge Initial time

-**MngWindows**
--- String name --
-finals with all options and not recharge all only call and recharge the data
+Developing --> Control Ticket and Mssg

+Last -- Alpha 0.0.0.0.3